Help & Guides

 • For multi-service gaps, Cova generates configs for each missing service in a single batch

-• Click Deploy Monitor to push to Datadog.
+• Click Deploy to push to your tool.
 A confirmation dialog shows exactly what will be created or updated before anything happens

-• After deployment, a direct View in Datadog link appears, and the monitor is tracked in your Deployed Monitors tab
+• After deployment, a direct link to the created monitor appears, and it's tracked in your Deployed Monitors tab

-• Smart update detection - updates existing monitors instead of creating duplicates
+• Smart update detection - updates existing monitors by name instead of creating duplicates

 Requirements